DUST | VR Tryptich | Environmental Open Data

 Exhibit at St Maria Kirche Stuttgart

 The singularity and omnipresence of dust is no longer unrivaled.
 In the new world, interstellar dust clouds may be overshadowed by virtual data clouds.
 Data has become the new essential building block.
-Much like dust, data is amorphous: sometimes filtered, sometimes free flowing, sometimes segmented into layers of formation and information.
-Like dust, data passes through us and all around us; data may be visible or invisible to the eye; we are dependent on data, but we fear invidious consequences for our health and wellbeing.
+Much like dust, data is amorphous: sometimes filtered, sometimes free flowing.
+Like dust, data passes through us and all around us.

 Sensors and Sovereignty